課程

 詳細を見る MIMA Search

-In this course (DEP1), we see what significant insights have recently emerged from development economics (e.g., RCT) and how they matter for development policy.
+In this course (DEP1), we see what significant insights have recently emerged from development economics and how they matter for development policy.
 Students are expected (1) to acquire basic knowledge and skills to read and discuss research and policy papers in development economics; (2) to develop a research proposal on development; and (3) to develop presentation, discussion, and research writing skills.
-The course consists of a review of program evaluation methods with a strong practical focus and students’ presentation and discussion about published research work and their research proposal.
+The course consists of a review of program evaluation methods with a strong practical focus and students’ presentations and discussions about published research work and their research proposal.
 Both experimental and quasi-experimental studies are covered.
 All discussions and presentations are conducted in English and all written assignments must be written in English (no exceptions).

 時間割コードを開く